vizdata-f21/project-1-7_up/README.md

 ### Discussion

-(1-3 paragraphs) In the Discussion section, interpret the results of your analysis.
-Identify any trends revealed (or not revealed) by the plots.
-Speculate about why the data looks the way it does.

 From the first plot, we found that those who are asian tended to have the highest average income, and their top 20% made far more than that of the rest of the racial groups.
 Overtime, income disparities in all the